caseconsulting/devsetup/README.md

       * Device: /dev/sdb  - this is important.
 Userdata will look for this device.
       * Size: 20GB
       * Volume Type: General Purpose SSD
-      * Delete On Termincation: Check
+      * Delete On Termination: Check
 1. Select "Add Tags"
    * Add Tags
       * Name: `<your name>` Dev